 Middle and high school education at Kirby is characterized by active, personalized learning that fosters curiosity, creativity, and critical thinking.
 Small classes (averaging twelve students) provide flexible pacing and individual attention and afford teachers and students the opportunity to forge close working relationships.
 Teaching is vibrant, innovative, project-based, and student-centered.

 We believe that creative expression is fundamental to the human experience and that work in the arts enhances learning in other areas.
 Visual and performing arts are an integral part of the academic curriculum, offering students the opportunity to broaden their horizons and gain new skills.

 Learning goes beyond the classroom, engaging students’ natural enthusiasm and creativity.
-Journalists chronicle issues important to our community in INK, the award-winning school newspaper.
+Creative writers share their poems, stories, and personal essays in Kirby’s student-run literary magazine, Interrobang.
 History students prepare professional research projects in the form of reports, documentaries, table-top exhibits, or dramatic performances to compete in National History Day.
 The study of sound involves producing music in Kirby’s recording studio.
 Students with computer technology expertise apply their skills to maintain Kirby’s network and our online interface.
 Art and music students perform in multiple school and community productions and competitions.